Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Graph2Eval

-\paragraph{Scenario-specific Sampling.} The subgraph sampling follows different strategies depending on the scenario: \textbf{(1)~Document comprehension:} Nodes include \textit{DocumentElementNode} (paragraph, heading, table, image), \textit{EntityNode} (person, location, organization), and \textit{SemanticChunkNode}, capturing both semantic content and structural roles.
+In the subgraph sampling stage, given a task objective $g$, \textsc{Graph2Eval} extracts a local subgraph $G_g=(V_g,E_g,R)\subseteq G$ by selecting relevant nodes and their interconnections. \paragraph{Scenario-Specific Sampling.} The subgraph sampling follows different strategies depending on the scenario: \textbf{(1)~Document Comprehension:} Nodes include \textit{DocumentElementNode} (paragraph, heading, table, image), \textit{EntityNode} (person, location, organization), and \textit{SemanticChunkNode}, capturing both semantic content and structural roles.
 Sampling prioritizes semantic relevance (via embeddings) and structural coherence (via $StructMatch$).
-Only nodes of the relevant types are included. \textbf{(2)~Web interaction:} Sampling follows a seed-driven strategy.
+Only nodes of the relevant types are included. \textbf{(2)~Web Interaction:} Sampling follows a seed-driven strategy.
 First, task-specific seed nodes $S_{\text{seed}}(g)$ (buttons, forms, navigation links) are identified.
 Second, the $k$-hop neighbors of each seed node are collected, including valid \textit{WebPageNode} and \textit{WebElementNode} entities.
 This ensures that the local interaction context is captured around the seeds.

+\paragraph{Sampling Workflow.} We present the workflow of subgraph sampling in Algorithm~\ref{alg:sampling}.
+For notation, the KG is denoted as $G=(V,E,R)$, and the extracted subgraph is $G_g=(V_g,E_g,R)$, where $V_g \subseteq V$ and $E_g \subseteq E$.
+The task objective is $g$, which is mapped to an embedding $h_g$ using the same embedding function $f_{\text{embed}}(\cdot)$ used for nodes.
+Each node $v_i$ is similarly represented by its embedding $h_i$.
+In the document mode, $\tau$ denotes the cosine similarity threshold for node relevance ($\cos(h_i, h_g)$), and $StructMatch(\cdot)$ is the function for checking structural alignment.
+In the web mode, $S_{\text{seed}}(g)$ represents the set of task-specific seed nodes, and $k$ is the neighborhood hop distance for collecting context (via $\textsc{Neighbor}(\cdot)$).
+Node sets are further constrained by $NodeTypeSet$ (document) or $WebNodeSet$ (web) filters.